BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 #### Day 3, Hyères -> Fréjus

-Given that the heatwave mentioned earlier was starting and we had quite a few kilometers to do, we decided to start earlier and left by 5AM.
+Given that the heat wave mentioned earlier was starting and we had quite a few kilometers to do, we decided to start earlier and left by 5AM.
 The goal for the day was to meet our friends near Fréjus.

 We went back to the previous day's bicycle path and headed towards Bormes-les-Mimosas.
 The road